Skip to content

 Data Collection Infrastructure

 The foundation of any self-optimizing system is robust data collection.
+Modern analytics platforms like Google Analytics 4 (GA4) have revolutionized how we track content performance with event-based tracking, cross-platform measurement, and AI-powered predictive metrics.
 This includes:

-• Engagement metrics (views, time on page, bounce rates)
+• Engagement metrics (views, time on page, bounce rates, scroll depth)

 • Social signals (shares, comments, likes)